 However, help is available for those struggling with aggressive behavior.
-Inpatient treatment at Belmont Behavioral Hospital, an aggression treatment center in Philadelphia, employs a dedicated team of professionals who can help each patient uncover the causes behind aggressive behavior in order to truly get to the root of the problem and make recovery achievable.
+Inpatient treatment at Belmont Behavioral Health System, an aggression treatment center in Philadelphia, employs a dedicated team of professionals who can help each patient uncover the causes behind aggressive behavior in order to truly get to the root of the problem and make recovery achievable.

 Because there are usually underlying causes for aggressive behavior, inpatient treatment offers an opportunity for patients to look at his or her history of aggression in order to find new coping skills and process any underlying issues.